apinf/docs/docs/design/dashboard/dashboard_design_brief.md

 > to design an effetive dashbard, we must get into the clients' minds and examine the mental models for the activities that the dashboard will help them monitor.
 >
 > Few, S. (2013). *Information dashboard design: displaying data for at-a-glance monitoring.* Burlingame, CA: Analytics Press.

+> A worthwhile data visualization project should commence from a starting point of curiosity, [since the goal of] data visualisation is to facilitate understanding.
+>
+> - Kirk, A. (2016).
+Data visualisation: a handbook for data driven design.
+Los Angeles: Sage Publications.

+Qs:
+- Why are we building this dashboard/data visualisation?
+- What types of understanding to we want to help facilitate?